-What is up with the Mulch Piles around Phil's Trailhead?
+What's up with the Mulch Piles around Phil's Trailhead?

 Restoring a forest ecosystem involves repairing STRUCTURE and FUNCTION.
 In the West Bend project, forest restoration involves reducing fuels and creating space for trees to grow large and resilient through thinning (an example of restoring structure), and bringing low-intensity fire back through prescribed burning (an example of restoring function).
-But what do the mulch piles do?

 Q: What will the mulch be used for?